CEA-MetroCarac/PySSPFM/doc/README.md

 <p align="justify" width="100%">
 Post-measurement phase calibration is performed with <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/phase.py">utils/nanoloop/phase.py</a></code> script.
-To accomplish the calibration, taking inspiration from the publications of Neumayer et al. (INSERER LA SOURCE), a post-measurement calibration protocol has been devised.
-The underlying physical principles of this protocol are elaborated upon in the publication (INSERER LA SOURCE).
+To accomplish the calibration, taking inspiration from the publications of Neumayer et al. [5, 6], a post-measurement calibration protocol has been devised.
 We have tailored this protocol for integration into the PySSPFM application, considering the specific user-specific experimental conditions.
 </p>

 <p align="justify" width="100%">